-The age old debate of whether to highlight products or content on your category pages will never cease.
+The age-old debate of whether to highlight products or content on your category pages will never cease.
 However, most experts these days agree on the middle ground – put a couple of hundred words of content at the top of the page before you start displaying your products.

-This snippet of content of the top will let visitors identify for themselves where exactly they stand along the buyer funnel.
+This snippet of the content of the top will let visitors identify for themselves where exactly they stand along the buyer funnel.
 Use it to introduce them to the category or sub-category, answer common questions, and help choose a product or two that best suits their needs.

-Then come your product listings – best headed by New Arrivals or Best Sellers in the category.
+Then come to your product listings – best headed by New Arrivals or Best Sellers in the category.
 Bear in mind: your products shouldn’t fall below the fold on your category page.
 That will kill your conversions faster than you can say “go.”
 Shoppers always need to (subconsciously) have those images of what they’re going to buy in front of them.